HEGOBAK/Honors_Project/README.md

 ### 1. Print Character Frequencies
 - **What it does:**
-  Displays each character found in the input text along with its frequency count.
+  Displays each printable character (ASCII 32–126) along with its frequency count.
 - **Logic:**
-  Read the text file, build a hash table (`std::unordered_map<char, int>`) mapping each character to how many times it appears, and print the results.
+  Read the text file and maintain a fixed array of length 95 (one slot for each printable code).
+For each character `c`, do
 - **Where implemented:**
   Function in `src/huffman.cpp`, called from `src/main.cpp`.